lfr/FSharp.Domain.Validation/docs/demo.md

 permalink: /demo/
 description: >-
   Sometimes you have to choose between easy and reliable.
 Not this time.
-image: /assets/2021/fable-validation-blocks.png
 ---

 # Fable validation demo 💙

-Type something below and try to guess what `validate` does, knowing that the helper `Result.toText` just converts `Result<_,_>` using `%A` and different emojis for success and error.
+Type something below and try to guess what `validate` does, knowing that the helper `Result.toText` just renders `Result<_,_>` using different emojis for success and error.
 <div class="object-container">
     <object type="text/html" data="https://validation-blocks-fable.herokuapp.com/"></object>
 </div>